-- Using 4 visible particles, $\sim few$ GeV to 10 GeV accuracy for the absolute mass scale is achievable at the LHC, depending upon the number of events available. - Using more visible particles is likely to improve further on this result but further work is required to prove this.
+- Using 2 chains with 2 visible particles each, $\Rightarrow \sim few$ GeV to 10 GeV accuracy for the absolute mass scale is achievable at the LHC, depending upon the number of events available. - Using more visible particles is likely to improve further on this result refinement and error analysis of the case where we consider 2 chains with 3 visible particles in each chain is under way.